 This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.
 In particular, some of the symbols are not rendered correctly.

 You might prefer to read the PDF version.

 Chapter 1 Complexity Science

-I think complexity is new not because it applies the tools of science to a new subject, but because it uses different tools, allows different kinds of work, and ultimately changes what we mean by “science”.
+Complexity science is relatively new; it became recognizable as a field, and was given a name, in the 1980s.
+But its newness is not because it applies the tools of science to a new subject, but because it uses different tools, allows different kinds of work, and ultimately changes what we mean by “science”.

-To demonstrate the difference, I’ll start with an example of classical science: suppose someone asked you why planetary orbits are elliptical.
+To demonstrate the difference, I’ll start with an example of classical science: suppose someone asks you why planetary orbits are elliptical.
 You might invoke Newton’s law of universal gravitation and use it to write a differential equation that describes planetary motion.
-Then you could solve the differential equation and show that the solution is an ellipse.
+Then you can solve the differential equation and show that the solution is an ellipse.
 QED!